Code-Institute-Submissions/latorreandrea-fucina_martelli_MayResub/README.md

   1. Be able to easily navigate throughout the site to visualise content and contacts.
   2. Check out a specific product, visualise the relative details and price.
   3. Buy the product I want.
+  4. choose the material of the product (steel and titanium are allowed in this sport)
-  4. In order to be updated about the news of the blacksmiths group also through social media.
+  5. In order to be updated about the news of the blacksmiths group also through social media.

  #### As a registered user/frequent visitor I want to (in addition to the anonymous user functionalities):
   5. Be able to log in.